juancri/covid19-animation-generator/README.md

 ## Data

 This repository does not include the data.
-In order to download it, run:
+In order to download it, run (requires wget):

 ```
 npm run download
 ```

-wget is required

 ## Running